Iqbal´s DLQ Help

 GraalVM with AWS Lambda - Starter

-All we need to provide is a zip archive containing a bootstrap file and the function being invoked:
+To deploy a custom runtime, you need to provide a zip archive containing a bootstrap file and the function being invoked:

 . ├── bootstrap ├── function.sh